avpalmeira/checkout-api/README.md

 ## Thought process

-After reading the project description one of the first things I thought was how to handle the business logic of having different types of promotion in the system and also making it extensible
+Deciding on how to handle the business logic for having different types of promotions in the system and also making it extensible to new promotions

 ### Promotion structure

-So I planned the promotion as having 2 pieces:
+The promotion is divided into 2 pieces:

 1. A promotion activation rule which includes the products and how many of them must be included in the checkout so the promotion is active
 2. A promotion discount rule which includes all the products that would be applied the discount in case the promotion is active, how many of them would apply the discount and the discount amount from 0 to 100%